Ashford United F.C.: Isthmian League South / South East Division (2017– )

+The club began the 2025–26 with Lloyd Hume continuing as manager and reached the second qualifying round of the FA Cup and the first round proper of the FA Trophy before elimination by Chatham Town and Real Bedford respectively.
+However with a return of only one point per match from the first nineteen league matches (W5, D4, L10) and the club just above the relegation positions Hume stepped down at the end of November 2025 in favour of his hitherto assistant Craig Stone – initially as interim manager then on a permanent basis from 23 December 2025.
+Over his 23 matches in charge United gained a further 48 points (W15, D3, L5) to finish ninth in the table.
+The leading scorer in league matches was Gary Lockyer with 23 strikes followed by Louis Collins with 20 – with no other player scoring greater than 7 goals.

 Rivalry and Supporters

 From the earlier Ashford United days the club's rivals were chiefly Chatham, Maidstone United and Tunbridge Wells Rangers.
 As the club transformed first into Ashford Railway Works and then Ashford Town, the rivals became increasingly the neighbouring East Kent clubs: Folkestone, Dover, Margate and Hastings.
 Following Ashford's move into the Isthmian League and the eroding of the relative status of the leagues in which the 'Nuts and Bolts' have competed teams from North Kent/South London and East Sussex have mostly replaced former rivals as playing opponents and the focus of supporters rivalry.

 Following the formation of Ashford United and their progression into step 9 of the football pyramid the likes of Sevenoaks Town, Greenwich Borough, Beckenham Town, Tunbridge Wells, Sheppey United and Fisher came to the fore as rivals with the latter three having supporters similarly vocal to those of the 'Nuts and Bolts'.

 Since 2011, United have boasted higher attendances than around 80% of other English teams at Step 8 & 9 level.
 Their supporter's independent social media network is one of the largest in non-league below the National League.
 The vocal section renamed itself the FAMOUS NUTS AND BOLTS in 2018 and claim to be one of the largest in Kent at this level.

 United fans became famous across the Football network in early 2018 when they took around 90 fans to their away game in Guernsey, a number almost triple the previous record held by Hastings United when they took 31 a year prior.